-Applying for civil status documents online is only possible for births, marriages, registered partnerships or deaths that have been officially registered in Austria.
+Applying for civil status documents online is only possible for births, marriages, registered partnerships or deaths that have been officially registered in Vienna.
 Moreover, online applications are limited to births and deaths that occurred on or after 1 January 1939, and to marriages conducted on or after 1 August 1938.

 To order documents online, you must know the civil status details of the person concerned.
 However, if the only information available is the civil status office ("Standesamt") where the birth, marriage or death was registered, you are free to contact the civil status office directly to obtain further information.

 The term "document" also includes partial or complete extracts from the Central Civil Register (Zentrales Personenstandsregister - ZPR).